 7. Create a payments system

-Contact Early Growth Financial Services for help with accounts payable/accounts receivable.
+Contact our partner Early Growth Financial Services for help with accounts payable/accounts receivable.

 8. Create a payment collection process

 Setting up an A/R process will help you improve cash collections and in turn your cash flow.
 Whatever system you use should allow you to list all open invoices and balances.

 Put your payment terms in writing.
 Establish clear credit guidelines and create a collection timeline so clients know what you expect.
 Keep payment collection simple to start; you can accept checks or go with Stripe or Paypal for online payments.

 If you have employees, you need a payroll provider.
 You can choose one that offers a la carte services or one that provides a full-service HR solution, including employee benefits.
 Whichever option you go with, make sure it includes worker’s compensation and payroll taxes as well.
 These are just too complicated and the penalties for errors are too high to risk handling them on your own.

 Projecting anticipated expenses will help you manage your cash burn.
 Tracking how much runway you have in terms of cash allows you to better anticipate and plan for what you need to do when…including raising funds.

 The main take away here is to not approach setting up your accounting function as a DIY project!
 Seriously, we’ve seen and worked with so many companies that have tried to do their own accounting.
 It’s not pretty.